lmiller1990/vuejs-book/chapter1.md

   <input v-model="message" v-show="visible"/>
   <input v-model="visible" type="checkbox" />
   {{ message }}

   <div v-for name in names>
     {{ name }}
   </div>
 </div>
 ```

 Refreshing the page should display all the names under the `<input />` from the previous example.

+### 1.5 Events: v-on

+Vue provides an API to react to various events, such as clicks, button presses, and so on.